Albany Great Danes men's lacrosse

 The Albany Great Danes men's lacrosse team represents the University at Albany in NCAA Division I men's college lacrosse.
-Albany currently competes in the America East Conference and plays its home games on Bob Ford Field at Tom & Mary Casey Stadium.
-The team has reached the NCAA Men's Lacrosse Championship tournament ten times.
-The Great Danes are currently coached by Scott Marr.
+Albany competes in the America East Conference and plays its home games at Bob Ford Field at Tom & Mary Casey Stadium.
+The team has appeared in the NCAA Men's Lacrosse Championship twelve times.
+The Great Danes are coached by Scott Marr.

 History

+The men's lacrosse program at UAlbany began as a club team in 1968 following an interest meeting held in the basement of Waterbury Hall, a residence hall at the university.
+Twenty people attended the meeting, including alumnus Steven Jakway, who helped to raise general interest in lacrosse at UAlbany by posting notices around the campus.

-The program began in 1970 with a 3–7 record competing in Division III.
-In 1975, the program would reach the ECAC Division III Tournament under coach Dave Armstrong.
-From 1975 to 1997, the Great Danes would reach two more ECAC Division III Tournaments.
-In 1997 the Great Danes would reach the finals of the ECAC Division II Tournament.
+In 1970, the UAlbany men's lacrosse team was elevated to varsity status and initially competed at the NCAA Division III level, finishing with a 3–7 competition record.
+In 1975, the program reached the ECAC Division III Tournament under coach Dave Armstrong.
+From 1975 to 1997, the Great Danes participated in two additional ECAC Division III Tournaments.
+In 1997, the Great Danes reached the finals of the ECAC Division II Tournament.